 You’ll like that over 42 thousand people have given their ratings on the drive.

 It just shows how popular this drive is and how long it’s been around in the marketplace.

 And the majority of the reviews are positive.

-You can take a look at what users of the Seagate Expansion Portable have to say on Amazon.
+You can take a look at what users of the Expansion Seagate drive have to say on Amazon.

 Click on the button to go through to the sales page.
 (Commissions Earned)

 Scroll down to the bottom and change the view from ‘Top Rated’ reviews to the ‘Recent Reviews’.